ZAHON/qwik-primitives/packages/primitives/src/components/spoiler/README.md

 - Full keyboard navigation.

-- Can be uncontrolled or controlled.
+- Can be or controlled uncontrolled.

 - Support for responsive design.